 As they left our home that day, poor Ricky cried to stay behind.
 I advised his owners to work with both dogs, as they were smart, eager to please, and very good-natured.

 How I Kept My Cocker Spaniels’ Minds Active

 Each of my Cocker Spaniel was/is smart, and they each had unique activities they loved.
-My Brandy Noel loved to play indoors with toys and carry a stick when she went for walks.
+My Brandy Noel loved to play indoors with toys and carry a stick when she went for daily walks.

 Dexter was a renaissance dog who loved people and engaging in everything with us, his moms.
 He left this world with his four titles: Canine Good Citizen, AKC Trick Dog Novice, AKC Trick Dog Intermediate, and keeper of my heart.
 We also did doggy dancing for fun at home and to keep in mental and physical shape.